 The path is well maintained the entire way and has a wide variety of trees, flowers, and cactus to check out as you are hiking.
 Also, as you start to get higher up, you can see all of the people climbing the different rocks in the park.

 There was rarely a rock I saw that didn’t have the silhouette of someone climbing it or standing on its top.
 It truly is a mecca for rock climbers.
 If you squint, you can see the profile of a rock climber at the top of the rock in the picture above.

 After heading inland, there will be two more pushes before you reach the summit.

 Reaching the summit allows you to see one of the best views in the entire park.
 This 360-degree vantage point looks out over the flat desert landscape, and it is impressive to see how many Joshua Trees are dotting the ground below you.

-The summit itself is around 5,400 feet, so it gets you significantly higher than anywhere else in the park and on a clear day you can even see San Jacinto and San Gorgonio in the distance.
+The summit is around 5,400 feet, so it’s significantly higher than anywhere else in the park, and on a clear day, you can even see San Jacinto and San Gorgonio in the distance.

 Also, if you have the chance, hike up for sunset.
 This is probably the best view in the park for sunset and something you will not soon forget.
 Do be sure to have a headlamp for the descent though.

 Ryan Mountain is a must-do hike if you make your way out to Joshua Tree National Park.
 Sure it is more difficult than most of the other hikes in the park, but the views are so rewarding that you would be crazy to miss it, especially at sunset.
 I recommend taking as long as you need to hike up, it’s worth it as soon as you make it to the summit.
 Let me know what you think in the comments.